EdDT-Phi/Edit/README.md

 print "this tests the evaluator"

 function ending(x) do
+	x = plusOne(x)
-	while x < 0 do
+	while x > 0 do
-		print "This will print at the end x times" x = x + 1
+		print "This will print at the end x + 1 times" x = x - 1
+	end
+end

+function plusOne(x) do
+	while true do

+		return x + 1

+		print "This is unreachable code"
+	end
+	if not false then
+		print "This is also unreachable"
 	end
 end